JuliaPraxis/Naming/guides/PackagesAndModules.md

   - :ok:  CSSparser, HTMLbodyValidator
   - :x:  CSSParser, HTMLBodyValidator

-  - :grey_question: Please let us tally preferences:
+  - :notebook_with_decorative_cover: Please let us tally preferences:
      click whichever one took the shortest time to comprehend,
      and add to that preference by joining that gitter room.